gitlabhq/omnibus-gitlab/doc/release/_index.md

 stage: Systems
 group: Distribution
 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://handbook.gitlab.com/handbook/product/ux/technical-writing/#assignments
+title: Omnibus GitLab release process
 ---

-# Omnibus GitLab release process

 Our main goal is to make it clear which version of GitLab is in an omnibus package.